tiptoppress/category-posts-widget/readme.txt

 For SVG font-icon HTML we recommend the [WordPress Dashicons](https://developer.wordpress.org/resource/dashicons/), which are included as default and can be used without any font-icon including.

-= How to use Page Bilder plugins like Divi, SiteOrigin Page Builder or Elementor = Please read more about Page Builder plugins at our [FAQs](http://tiptoppress.com/faqs/)
+= How to use Page Bilder plugins like Divi, SiteOrigin Page Builder or Elementor = Read more about Page Builder plugins at our [FAQs](http://tiptoppress.com/faqs/)

+= The font-size is different from that of other widgets or Theme elements? = Use the option: 'Disable only font style' in the General panel.

+= I want the title as a link pointing to the selected Categorie page? = Is just a single category selected in the Filter panel: Enable the check box "Make widget title link".
+Is 'All categories' selected in the Filter panel: Use the text field 'Title link URL'.

 = Parse error: syntax error, unexpected T_FUNCTION in /home/www/blog/wp-content/plugins/category-posts/cat-posts.php on line 58 =
 Some of the features that were used in that version needs PHP 5.3+.